-The Authority wishes to encourage, enable and assist the participation of young people with special educational needs and disabilities in education and training.
-Travel training will be considered for pupils as part of the annual review process.
+The Authority wishes to encourage, enable, and assist the participation of young people with special educational needs and disabilities in education and training.
+Travel training will be considered for pupils as part of the phase transfer stage from compulsory to post-16 education and during the annual review process.